tum-ewk/OpenTUMFlex/README.md

 The increasing share of renewable energy requires alternative methods to provide power system ancillary services to ensure a stable operation of the electricity grids.
 Recent research has inclined their interests towards the aggregation of the small-scale system flexibility potentials to accommodate the grid variations.
 The advancements towards local flexibility markets (LFMs) allow prosumers participation in solving grid congestion problems.
 In order to allow prosumers to interact with the LFMs and submit their bids, a flexibility estimation is required.
 This research proposes an open-source flexibility estimation model that quantifies all possible flexibilities from the available prosumer devices.

+#### Flexibility
+Within this open-source model, flexibility is defined as the deviation of a device operation from its optimal schedule.
+Flexibility can be both negative and positive.
+Negative flexibility refers to the delay of grid feed-in or the consumption of non-scheduled energy.
+Positive flexibility is the delay of grid energy consumption or the non-scheduled grid feed-in.

 ## Features
+OpenTUMFlex...

-* OpenTUMFlex uses mixed-integer linear programming (MILP) to obtain cost-optimal operational plans for household devices.
+* uses mixed-integer linear programming (MILP) to obtain cost-optimal operational schedules for household devices.
-* Calculates the flexibility potential and flexibility prices of household devices.
+* calculates the flexibility potential and flexibility prices based on price, weather, generation and load forecasts of household devices.
-* Supported devices: PV, Battery Storage Systems (BSS), Electric Vehicle (EV), Heat Pump (HP), Combined Heat and Power (CHP).
+* supports the following devices: PV, Battery Storage Systems (BSS), Electric Vehicle (EV), Heat Pump (HP), Combined Heat and Power (CHP).
-* Outputs flexibility offers of each device in suitable formats that can be directly used in FlexMarket (ReFlex, comax and ALF).
+* outputs flexibility offers of for each household device in formats that can be used in flexibility markets (e.g. comax by Tennet or ALF by FfE e.V.)

 ## Installation